Below are answers to some of the most commonly asked questions we recieve about Nova Scotia Solar power.

 We use NREL SAM to model your solar system.
 It’s regarded as the best in the world.
 Initially created for the United States Government to design power plants, it’s now publicly available for all solar projects.

-YES!
+YES – even though Nova Scotia can sometimes be cloudy, solar power is still a great solution!
 Solar PV (PhotoVoltaics) will work all winter long.
 However, December, January and February produce very little.
 March is the first month of good energy output.
 On an annual basis the energy you create and bank through March to November carries into those winter months.

 Savings from any solar system depends on many factors, each home is unique.
 Systems are limited by historical consumption, roof space, electrical service size, etc. They are miniature power plants.
 Design and equipment also play a large factor.
 Cheaper gear and installs means higher maintenance costs down the road, which will eat into your savings.